sierrareschke/Maze-Game-Iteration-2/README.md

 ## Work Done

-For this assignment, the main work was done in adjusting what we previously had to match the Homework 3 requirements.
+For this assignment, the main work was done in adjusting what we previously had to match the updated requirements.
 We made the following adjustments:
 * Got rid of any instantiation of non-trivial classes, including Character and Room
 * Made more methods to include better encapsulation